Pladifes/corporate-ghg-emissions-estimations/README.md

 - <b>CDP</b> and <b>Refinitiv</b> data, proprietary data used for corporate financial, energy and emission data.

-<mark>Restricted features</mark> This section uses the same data sources but with fewer features, making it suitable for applying it on open data Forbes Global  2000
+<mark>Restricted features</mark> This section uses the same data sources but with fewer features.
+Using less features allows  for applying saved models on proposed Forbes 2000 data, to see how applications can be made.

-- <b>Revenues, Profits and Sales</b>.
-Free shared dataset is based on the application of a pre-fitted model to the <b>Forbes Global 2000</b> data.

 <!-- ### <a id="pipeline"></a> Pipeline